Most Effective Products

 Spot Spraying

-Once your lawn has reached an appropriate grass height, you can focus on the pests, broadleaf weeds, grassy weeds, and brush that festered in it.
+Once your lawn has reached an appropriate grass height, you can focus on the pests, broadleaf weeds, grassy weeds, brush, and pests that festered in it.
 To avoid harming your turf, we recommend using spot applications with herbicides to eliminate the weed or brush directly.

 For general insect control, apply 1 fl. oz. of Supreme IT per gallon of water per 1,000 sq. ft.